Apartment moving in Japan

 Though required procedures may vary depending on living situations, the following is generally included.

 What required to do after moving in, mostly involves notification and registration procedures at the municipal office.
-Making a to-do list will be help for preparation in order to avoid having to go to municipal office several times for each procedure.
+Making a to-do list will be a help for preparation in order to avoid having to go to municipal office several times for each procedure.

 - Submit Move-in Notification to municipal office